-- 12.1 If the registry operator fails to respond to the Complaint, it will be deemed to be in default. - Limited rights to set aside the finding of default will be established by the Provider, but in no event will they be permitted absent a showing of good cause to set aside the finding of default. - 12.3 The Provider shall provide notice of Default via email to the Complainant and registry operator. - 12.4 All Default cases shall proceed to Expert Determination on the merits.
+- 12.1 If the registry operator fails to respond to the Complaint, it will be deemed to be in default. - 12.2 Limited rights to set aside the finding of default will be established by the Provider, but in no event will they be permitted absent a showing of good cause to set aside the finding of default. - 12.3 The Provider shall provide notice of Default via email to the Complainant and registry operator. - 12.4 All Default cases shall proceed to Expert Determination on the merits.

-4413.
-Expert Panel
+13. Expert Panel

-- 13.1 The Provider shall establish an Expert Panel, which shall consist of within 21 days after receiving the Reply, or if no Reply is filed, within 21 days after the Reply was due to be filed. - 13.2 The Provider appoint a one-person Expert Panel member selected by the Provider, unless any party requests a three-member Expert Panel.
-No Threshold Panel member shall serve as an Expert Panel member in the same Trademark PDDRP proceeding.
+- 13.1 The Provider shall establish an Expert Panel within 21 days after receiving the Reply, or if no Reply is filed, within 21 days after the Reply was due to be filed. - 13.2 The Provider appoint a one-person Expert Panel, unless any party requests a threemember Expert Panel.
+No Threshold Panel member shall serve as an Expert Panel member in the same Trademark PDDRP proceeding. - 13.3 In the case where either party requests a three-member Expert Panel, each party (or each side of the dispute if a matter has been consolidated) shall select an Expert and the two selected Experts shall select the third Expert Panel member.
+Such selection shall be made pursuant to the Providers rules or procedures.
+Trademark PDDRP panelists within a Provider shall be rotated to the extent feasible.